demisto/content/Packs/AWS-CloudTrail/Integrations/AWS-CloudTrail/README.md

 Amazon Web Services CloudTrail.
-This integration was integrated and tested with version xx of AWS - CloudTrail.
+This integration was integrated and tested with version 1.0.11 of AWS - CloudTrail.

 ## Configure AWS - CloudTrail on Cortex XSOAR